 b) that the constraints of the world economic situation also serve to further increase the growing demands placed on the activities of the Union and to highlight the limited resources available from Member States and Sector Members;

 c) that, in the resulting economic crisis facing the Union, Member States and Sector Members, there is an urgent need to seek innovative ways to rationalize internal costs, optimize resources and improve efficiency,

+recognizing

+that the Council acts as the governing body of the Union between Plenipotentiary Conferences in accordance with the powers delegated to it by the Conference;

+that Council Working Groups provide support and recommendations to the Council by addressing and considering broad policy issues relating to the purposes and activities of the Union and implementation of the Strategic Plan to ensure that the Union’s policies and strategies fully respond to today's dynamic, rapidly changing telecommunications environment;

+that Council ensures efficient coordination of the Union’s work and exercises financial control over the General Secretariat and the Sectors;

+the WSIS principles of multistakeholderism and inclusiveness, the widely successful informal experts group used to prepare for the 2013 World Telecommunication Policy Forum and the Multistakeholder Preparatory Platform for developing drafts of the outcome documents for consideration by the WSIS+10 High-Level Event,

+taking into account

+a) United Nations Resolution A/RES/66/288, “The Future We Want” paragraph 248 instructs the United Nations “to establish an inclusive and transparent intergovernmental process on sustainable development goals that is open to all stakeholders”;

+b) the full involvement of the membership, including Sector Members, as well as interested stakeholders, is critical to successful development of international Internet-related public policy issues,

 decides

-1 that the Council should decide to create working groups based on key issues, goals, strategies and priorities identified in Resolution 71 (Rev. Guadalajara, 2010)1;
+1 that the Council should decide to create working groups based on key issues, goals, strategies and priorities identified in Resolution 71 (Rev. Busan, 2014)1;

 2 that the Council should decide the working groups' mandates, and working procedures consistent with the Rules of Procedure of the Council;

-3 that the Council should decide the leadership of the working groups;
+3 that the Council should decide the leadership of the working groups with an aim of providing geographical and gender balance;

-4 that the Council should, based on criteria to be adopted at its ordinary 2011 session, decide on the termination of working groups, according to circumstances under which termination is appropriate, including completion of the tasks under their mandate, changing requirements, the need to avoid duplication of effort, and budgetary reasons;
+4 that the Council should decide on the termination of working groups, according to circumstances under which termination is appropriate, including completion of the tasks under their mandate, changing requirements, the need to avoid duplication of effort, and budgetary reasons;

-5 that, to the extent possible, the Council should integrate working group meetings into the agenda and time allocation of the annual sessions of the Council.
+5 that, to the extent possible, the Council should integrate working group meetings into the agenda and time allocation of the annual sessions of the Council,

+Instructs the Council

+1 to make all Council working groups open to all Member States and Sector Members;

+2 to provide for the active and full participation of all interested stakeholders in the discussions and contributions of all working groups addressing international Internet-related public policy issues.

 Reasons: The working groups of Council address issues that affect the whole membership of the ITU.
 The membership could provide valuable expertise as participants of these groups.
 Therefore, the United States proposes that all Council working groups be open to the ITU membership.